bwolmarans/public_stuff/install_nplus.md

 sudo mkdir -p /etc/ssl/nginx
 cd /etc/ssl/nginx/
 ```
-* become root, i.e. sudo bash so you have a root prompt #
+* Now you're going to add your NGINX Plus repo cert and key to /etc/ssl/nginx.
+You will need to be root or sudo priv.
+Use vi, use echo, use a heredoc, use any tool you want with some copy paste magic.
 ```bash
 sudo bash
 ```

-* Now you're going to add your NGINX Plus repo cert and key to /etc/ssl/nginx.
-This is probably not copy and paste from this file.
-Instead you will need to know how to use vi.
-In this /etc/ssl/nginx directory, as root, use vi to create nginx-repo.crt and nginx-repo.key.
-You can copy and paste the text from your files you got from your myF5 trial, because these files are just plain text files.

 * When are done with this, you can exit out of root by doing su ubuntu or exit if you were at the root prompt #
 ```bash
 exit
 ```